-For any activity where potentially hazardous materials and/or potentially dangerous equipment will be used, the Environment, Health and Safety Office (EHS) must ensure that your agreement considers the appropriate requirements.
+For any activity where potentially hazardous materials and/or potentially dangerous equipment will be used, the Environment, Health and Safety Office (EHS) must ensure that your activities consider the appropriate requirements.

 Conducting fieldwork abroad

 A successful field project requires extensive planning.
 Projects that use potentially hazardous materials warrant additional attention to protect the health and safety of research personnel and the environment.
 EHS has developed the Field Health and Safety Plan Template and Field Work & Research Safety Guidance to assist you in planning your next field projects.

 Learn more about traveling abroad.